terwer/docker-centos-vnc/README.md

 # docker-centos-mate-vnc
-Docker buid for centoswith vnc
+Docker buid for centos with vnc

 # VNC help